developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 >**IMPORTANT**: The `AppConfigurationUtility.apk` app must be uninstalled to run EB apps in a production environment on that device.

-#### The app and DOM injection enhancements file are now ready for deployment.
+#### The DOM injection configuration file is now ready for deployment.

+> `WARNING:` The DOM injection configuration file created by EAC is named `appconfiguration.txt`.<br>**The name of this file must not be changed.**

 -----

-## Step 3 - Set Inputs and Outputs
+## Part 3 - Set Inputs and Outputs

 ### Scanner Input

-**Mapping a scanner to a field** causes the scanner to become active whenever that field is in focus.
-At least one one decoder type muse be selected, and data acquired by the scanner is populated into that field.
-EAC **currently supports the camera scanner and 2D barcode imager** with basic configurations and a short list of popular decoder types. **Optionally, [Data Formatting Input](#dataformatting) also can be used to append the acquired data with ENTER or TAB characters** to automatically execute the action after the field is populated.
+**Mapping a scanner to a field** causes the scanner to become active whenever that field is in focus, and data acquired by the scanner is populated into that field.
+At least one decoder type must be selected. **EAC currently supports the camera scanner and 2D barcode imager** with basic configurations and a short list of popular decoder types. **Optionally, [Data Formatting Input](#dataformatting) also can be used to append the acquired data with ENTER or TAB characters** to automatically execute the action after the field is populated.

 #### Supported Parameters: